jhpyle/docassemble/_docs/interviews.md

   **docassemble** processes your interview [YAML] to produce an interview.
 * [Markup] - Explains how to change the formatting of text in **docassemble**.
-* [Templates] - Explains `template` blocks, which allow you to assign text to a variable and then include it by reference in a question or document.
 * [Documents] - Explains how to assemble documents in PDF and RTF format based on the user's answers to the interview questions.
 * [Objects] - Explains the use of Python objects to simplify the way